Gluconeogenesis

 Transcriptional Regulation of Gluconeogenesis

 In contrast to PKA’s effects activating gluconeogenesis, insulin potently suppresses the production of glucose.
-Since insulin is elevated in response to elevations in glucose, this suppression is a major part by which insulin reduces blood glucose.
+Since insulin is elevated in response to elevations in glucose, this suppression is a major part by which insulin reduces blood glucoseThe others being stimulation of glucose uptake and glycogenesis.
 One mechanism by which this is thought to occur is through transcriptional regulation, largely through the transcription factor FOXO.
 Insulin promotes the Akt-dependent phosphorylation of FOXO, which removes it from the nucleus, rendering it inactive.
 Several key gluconeogenic genes are FOXO targets including PEPCK and G6Pase.
-This means that when insulin inhibits FOXO function, the transcription of those genes is markedly reduced (see Figure [fig:foxo-gluconeogenesis]).
-More information about the role of FOXO can be found in Barthel, Schmoll, and Unterman (2005).
+This means that when insulin inhibits FOXO function, the transcription of those genes is markedly reduced (see Figure ).
+More information about the role of FOXO can be found in Barthel et al. (2005).

 Consequences of Unrestrained Gluconeogenesis